karthikeyanr305/Healthcare-Network/README.md

 <img src="./query2.png">

+### No Organ!

-For the next scenario, if the patient wants an organ which is not available in the hospital he/she is in, then the nearest hospital with that organ needs to be searched for.
+For the next scenario, if the patient wants an organ that is not available in the hospital he/she is in, then the nearest hospital with that organ needs to be searched for.

 ```sql